hsureads/hsureads.github.io/_posts/2016-11-25-slacked-off-this-week.md

 ---
 layout: post
-title: Slacked Off This Week
+title: "Slacked Off This Week"
 date: 2016-11-25
-summary:The Left Behind reading plus the holiday weekend has really screwed with my article reading habit.
+summary: The Left Behind reading plus the holiday weekend has really screwed with my article reading habit.
 So a short list for you all, but a good opportunity to go read...
 categories: articles
 ---
 The Left Behind reading plus the holiday weekend has really screwed with my article reading habit.
 So a short list for you all, but a good opportunity to go read past <a href="hsureads.github.io/category/articles/">article suggestions</a> or the <a href="hsureads.github.io/category/Bridge-to-Carpathia/">Bridge to Carpathia series</a>.